An object that provides a standard interface for browsing the web.

 - iOS 9.0+

 The view controller includes Safari features such as Reader, AutoFill, Fraudulent Website Detection, and content blocking.
-It shares cookies and other website data with Safari.
+In iOS 9 and 10, it shares cookies and other website data with Safari.
 The user's activity and interaction with

 UI features include the following:

 A read-only address field with a security indicator and a Reader button